sudar/dotfiles/README.md

 What is this?
 =================

 This repo contains my config files for the following programs.
-Feel free to use entire files or snippets from them for your own use
+Feel free to use entire files or snippets from them for your own use.

  - vim/macvim
  - bash